monkmouse99/dockerbuilds/README.md

 # Docker Builds
-This repo will host Docker build files and related documentation for DevOps related topics.
+This repo will host Docker build files, scripts and related documentation for DevOps environments

 # Primary Use Case: Build a Docker/Jenkins Environment
 1. Build a Jenkins/Docker environment for builds